payam-shg/summy/README.md

-# Free Video Transcript, Summarization, and Translation 🎬✍️🌍
+# SUMMY Free Video Transcript, Summarization, and Translation 🎬✍️🌍

 This script transcribes English videos, summarizes the content, and translates both the transcript and summary into one of several languages: